 Our linear momentum calculator helps you calculate the momentum of an object in linear motion.
 A moving object possesses momentum by virtue of its mass and velocity.
-If the motion is linear (translational), the object has linear momentum, and if the motion is rotational, the object has angular momentum.
+If the motion is linear (translational), the object has linear momentum.
+If the motion is rotational, the object has angular momentum, which you can explore with our angular momentum calculator

 Do you want to know the formula for momentum, its units, and how to calculate the magnitude of momentum in two or three dimensions?
 Are you curious about how it is related to dear old Newton’s second law of motion?
 Look no further because you’ve come to the right place!